Jet612/NextWavelink/docs/wavelink.rst

 Tracks
 ------

-Tracks in wavelink 3 have been simplified.
+Tracks in nextwavelink 3 have been simplified.
 Please read the docs for :class:`Playable`.
 Additionally the following data classes are provided on every :class:`Playable`.

 .. attributetable:: Artist